Strictification of $\infty$-Groupoids is Comonadic: Technical background

-Denote by $|-|$ and $S_\bullet(-)$ the functors for the geometric realization of a simplicial set and the singular simplicial set of a space, respectively.
-It is straightforward to functorially equip the singular simplicial set of a space with choices of horn fillers: for each of the horn inclusions $\Lambda^n_k \hookrightarrow \Delta^n$, fix a retract $R^n_k: |\Delta^n| \twoheadrightarrow |\Lambda^n_k|$.
+\end{itemize} \end{definition} \begin{example} Denote by $|-|$ and $S_\bullet(-)$ the functors for the geometric realization of a simplicial set and the singular simplicial set of a topological space, respectively.
+It is straightforward to functorially equip the singular simplicial set of a topological space with choices of horn fillers: for each of the horn inclusions $\Lambda^n_k \hookrightarrow \Delta^n$, fix a retract $R^n_k: |\Delta^n| \twoheadrightarrow |\Lambda^n_k|$.
 Then for any topological space $X$ and any diagram

 We have an adjoint diagram

 And the adjoint of the map $|f| \circ R^n_k$ gives us the horn filler.
 This equips each horn with a choice of horn filler, defining a functor $AlgS_\bullet$, such that we have a factorization